As we age, keeping our health on top form becomes increasingly important.

 Bone density scans can be useful for women aged 65 and over, or post-menopausal women with risk factors, to detect osteoporosis.
 However, there is currently no national screening programme for osteoporosis in the UK.
 That being said, if your GP believes that you may have osteoporosis, you should be eligible for a DEXA scan, a screening used to detect the condition.

-While preventive screenings aim to catch health issues early in asymptomatic individuals, it's important to remember that these screenings are not exhaustive.
 If you develop worrying symptoms like rectal bleeding, bloody stools, lumps, persistent pain or discomfort, unexplained weight loss, or any significant change in your health, seeking immediate medical attention is crucial.